Specialized Stumpjumper EVO Comp Review

 |Brakes||Shimano SLX 4-piston||Shimano XT 4-piston||SRAM Guide T 4 piston||Shimano Deore M6120 4-piston||SRAM Guide T|

 |Measured Seat Tube Angle||76.9-degrees||77.9-degrees H/77.5-degrees L||76-degrees||76-degrees||75.0-degrees|

 Our Analysis and Test Results

 Should I Buy This Bike?

 Adjustability aside, the bike itself is a thing of beauty.
 Specialized has made a sleek-looking carbon frame with even more SWAT integration than before.
 In addition to the zippered tool sleeve, they also include a nifty 20 oz water bladder that fits into the frame in the curve at the bottom of the downtube, so now you can go on even longer rides without carrying anything on your back.
-The details are all very well sorted, and this bike is nearly silent on the trail no matter how rough it gets.
-The Comp build we tested hits a very competitive price point and comes ready to shred as hard as this bike was intended.
+The details are very well sorted, and this bike is nearly silent on the trail no matter how rough it gets.
+The Comp build we tested hits a competitive price point and comes ready to shred as hard as this bike was intended.

-Specialized also revised their sizing, now called S-sizing, in an effort to have riders buy bikes based on desired handling characteristics.
+Specialized also revised their sizing, now called S-sizing, to have riders buy bikes based on desired handling characteristics.
 They come in six sizes, S1-S6, and are roughly equivalent to XS-XXL.
 All sizes have low standover heights, and the idea is that a rider could size up or down to match the reach and wheelbase with their riding style or terrain.
-We tested an S4 which has a 475mm reach and 1,247mm wheelbase.
+We tested an S4 with a 475mm reach and 1,247mm wheelbase.
 It has a 77-degree seat tube angle along with a 340mm bottom bracket height and 438mm chainstay/rear center length.
 Our test bike weighed in at 31 lbs 14 oz set up tubeless without pedals.

 - Carbon frame only